-Dr. Amber M. Chenoweth is the Associate Dean of Academic Affairs for Professional and Graduate Studies, and an Associate Professor of Psychology.
-She has formerly served as the Director of the Eclectic Scholars Honors Program, and as a Mellon Fellow to develop Hiram’s Connect initiative to engage students in reflective and integrative learning.
-She is passionate about providing opportunities for all learners to thrive, through the traditional college, weekend, online, community college partnerships, and graduate studies programs available at Hiram College.
+Dr. Amber M. Chenoweth is an Associate Professor of Psychology.
+She has formerly served as the Associate Dean of Academic Affairs for the Center for Adult Studies, the Director of the Eclectic Scholars Honors Program, and as a Mellon Fellow to develop Hiram’s Connect initiative to engage students in reflective and integrative learning.
+She is passionate about providing opportunities for all learners to thrive through the many programs available at Hiram College.

 Dr. Chenoweth’s teaching interests include the psychobiology of behavior, as well as introductory, research methods, and capstone courses in the psychology major.
 She also regularly teaches interdisciplinary courses, ranging in topics from autism spectrum disorder to study abroad courses in Australia and Zambia.

 - B.A., Albion College